 How to prepare for a recession

-Being prepared for a recession essentially means being ready to care for yourself and your family financially if your current situation is forced to change.
+Being prepared for when a slowdown hits means being ready to care for yourself and your family financially if your current situation is forced to change.
 Here are some specific recommendations:

 Build your emergency fund

 The number one thing you can do to prepare yourself for the next downturn is to save up a substantial chunk of money to serve as an emergency fund.
 Experts recommend keeping 3-6 months of living expenses in a high-interest savings investment account.
 This money should be sacrosanct; only to be touched in the event of an unexpected emergency like losing your job or having your hours at work severely curtailed.